doctorR2015/WeiREN.github.io/_pages/cv.md

 Education
 ======
-* Ph.D in Version Control Theory, GitHub University, 2018 (expected)
+* Ph.D in Information and Communication Engineering, Beijing Institute of Technology, Beijing, China, Sep.
+2015-Dec.
+2021
-* M.S. in Jekyll, GitHub University, 2014
+* Visiting Ph.D in Department of Electrical Engineering and Computer Science, The Univeristy of Tennessee, Knoxville, U.S., Oct.
+2019-Oct.
+2020
-* B.S. in GitHub, GitHub University, 2012
+* B.S. in Measurement and Control Technology and Instruments, Tsinghua Univeristy, Beijing, China, Aug.
+2011-July 2015

 Work experience
 ======